We have various subsidy schemes for cultural education (duuring school time) and cultural participation (in leisure time).

 Example subsidy schemes

 More than half of all primary schools in the Netherlands are working together with cultural institutions to deepen cultural education within the framework of the long-term Cultural Education with Quality scheme.
 We are implementing this scheme together with the provinces and large municipalities in the Netherlands.
-With the Music education impulse, we give schools that want to put a special emphasis on music the opportunity to do so.
-Good music education at primary schools starts with teacher training graduates who are willing and able to give music lessons.
-We encourage this through the subsidy scheme for the professionalisation of music education in teacher training for primary education.
+The past years we've also focused on music education impulse, both by directly funding primary schools and by funding teacher training for primary education.
 Thanks to subsidies for cultural education in pre-vocational secondary schools (vmbo) and practical training, we make high-quality cultural education easily accessible to the largest group of young people in secondary education.

 Cultural participation in leisure time